coltongrainger/blog/_posts/2017-11-28-personal-statement.md

 By Fall 2018, I will have completed a two years of service: in Houston,TX at a refugee resettlement agency, and in Olympia, WA at a family homeless shelter.
 In Houston, I developed novel, scalable [resources](https://github.com/coltongrainger/ymca-resources) for persistent issues in refugee case management.
 I created and distributed a [map of clinics](https://drive.google.com/open?id=1kk9yn6-4nifHLIf2tGYbW_7PiYo&usp=sharing).
 I participated in a refugee health needs assessment with medical students at Baylor.
 I even was fortunate to be invited to contribute to the design of a data management plan for the next refugee social service database.

 I began to build an [GitHub repository](https://github.com/coltongrainger/ymca-resources) of forms and instructions for low income healthcare applications and rental assistance.
 I established contact with and solicited feedback from staff in the Harris Health System, at the Islamic Society of Greater Houston, and at Gulf Coast Community Services Association.
 I incorporated my experience in direct service with the higher-level feedback from each organization.
 I found the best way for case managers to submit applications and detailed exactly what is expected of the client during the application process.
 Because our clients have limited English proficiency, I emphasized that case managers need to be aggressive and “get the job done” when faced with unnecessarily complicated release of information constraints.
 I also learned more about Shaoli’s Refugee Health Working Group.
 I created and distributed a [map of clinics](https://drive.google.com/open?id=1kk9yn6-4nifHLIf2tGYbW_7PiYo&usp=sharing).
-I participated in a refugee health needs assessment with medical students at Baylor.
-I even was fortunate to be invited to contribute to the design of a data management plan for the next refugee social service database.
-The above examples are united by a common thread: each represents a small contribution to a larger dialogue surrounding the resettlement of displaced persons.

 - 2017
 	- year of service in refugee case management
 		- data management
 		- vetted data during the implementation of 3 refugee databases
 	- novel, scalable resources for social workers
 		- case notes as narratives
 		- google maps API
 		- attemping to crowd source cultural knowledge
 			- native language speakers
 			- clinics
 			- bus routes
 		- refugee health needs assessment with medical students at Baylor
 	- git, web design
 		- coordinating volunteer program for family homeless shelter
 	- supplemental coursework
 		- probability
 		- differential equations
 		- numerical methods
 	- personal transparency
 	- coltongrainger.com

 ## Outline

 - chronology